 1. ExpressVPN – the most secure VPN today

 We're not surprised that ExpressVPN turned out to be the most secure VPN in our testing, but the fact it combines impenetrable encryption and a verified no-logging status with such great usability is the icing on the cake.
 Plus, you can now get three months free with a 12-month plan.

 2. NordVPN – the biggest name is super secure

 Again, it's probably not a surprise that NordVPN features highly here.
 Renowned for its privacy and security, its encryption is rock-solid and it provides a great experience in the process.
-Plus, from $3.71 a month, it's not bad value, either.View Deal
+However, it's super fast, and offers great value, too.View Deal

 3. VyprVPN – smaller network, but very secure

 Perhaps a bit of a wildcard, VyprVPN is a very capable service that has security at its heart.
 With an audited no-logging policy, excellent encryption, and great performance in countries like China and Iran, it's a very viable alternative at just $1.67 a month.View Deal

 If you’re looking for the most secure VPN to protect your data and browsing habits, ExpressVPN should be at the top of your list.